Volunteer rights and responsibilities

 Every workplace environment is different – contact SafeWork SA for more information about work health and safety requirements.

-The Volunteer Protection Act 2001 encourages people to volunteer for community organisations by addressing concerns that they could be held legally responsible for their actions while doing voluntary work on behalf of an organisation.
+The Volunteer Protection Act 2001 addresses concerns that people could be held legally responsible for their actions while doing voluntary work on behalf of an organisation.

 The Act gives legal protection from personal liability to volunteers doing voluntary work for an incorporated community organisation or government program, but does not cover personal injury matters.

-To protect individuals in relation to personal injury, organisations may need to consider obtaining insurance for their volunteers, such as personal accident insurance.
-This insurance can provide benefits to volunteers following injury, disability or even death whilst carrying out duties for their organisation.
-Check with your organisation that they have appropriate insurance cover for you.
+To protect individuals in relation to personal injury, organisations may need to consider obtaining personal accident insurance for their volunteers.
+This insurance can provide benefits to volunteers following injury, disability or death while carrying out duties for their organisation.
+Check that your organisation has appropriate insurance cover for you.